 or you can also use the SpeechExec Pro Transcribe software if you have a SpeechLive Typist licence;

 SpeechLive is Philips cloud-hosted dictation and transcription solution.
-With a SpeechLive Typist licence you can transcribe audio in a web browser on any Windows PC or Mac with an internet connection, no need to install any software locally.
-You can also use a Philips transcription pedal, like the ACC2330, to transcribe in the browser.
+With a Philips SpeechLive Typist licence you can transcribe audio in a web browser on any Windows PC or Mac with an internet connection, no need to install any software locally.
+You can also use a Philips transcription pedal, like the ACC2330, to control audio playback in the browser while transcribing into Word, Genie or wherever you transcribe your audio.
 This has been a popular option during COVID-19 where more people are working from home and remotely.
-More info in SpeechLive in our FAQ – dictat.es/cpeechlive-trial-faq
+More info in SpeechLive in our FAQ – dictat.es/speechlive-trial-faq

 Both Olympus and Philips also sell transcription kits which is a perfect way to get started in the transcription typing business.
 The kits contain the software licences described above along with a transcription typing USB foot pedal (for audio playback control using your foot to stop/play/rewind dictation) and a typing headset to help you focus on listening to dictation while you type.
 Of course you don’t have to use a transcription footswitch you can use hot-keys for audio playback control if you prefer.